How to Be Prepared for a Natural Disaster

 - Wrench or pliers to turn off utilities

 Once you get the items for a basic kit, consider other items that you may need in a crisis: copies of important documents, a battery-powered radio, cell phone with charger, cash, sleeping bags, medications, and supplies for your pets.
-To help you assemble you a kit, you can print a detailed checklist of recommended supplies by visiting fema.gov, ready.gov, or americanredcross.org.
+To assemble a kit, print a detailed checklist of recommended supplies by visiting fema.gov, ready.gov, or americanredcross.org.

 It’s also important to talk to your family about your emergency plan.
 Discuss disasters that could occur in your area, identify responsibilities of each family member, and choose a place to meet, if separation occurs.